 How much does life insurance cover?

-Policy holders decide on their death benefit coverage at the time they apply for their policy.
-It’s generally recommended for individuals to take out a policy in the amount of 10 – 15 times their current income as this will ensure all expenses are accounted for after their passing.
+Policyholders decide on their death benefit coverage at the time they apply for their policy.
+It’s generally recommended for individuals to take out a policy in the amount of 10-15 times their current income as this helps ensure expenses are accounted for after their passing.

 When does a life insurance policy pay out?

-After the policy holder’s death, the beneficiary will need to file a claim with the insurance carrier in order to receive their payout.
+After the policyholder’s death, the beneficiary will need to file a claim with the insurance carrier in order to receive their payout.
 This can be a lengthy process, and can take a few weeks for the payout to finally arrive.
-Depending on how the policy holder set up their payout stipulations, beneficiaries will either receive the payout in one lump sum, or will receive the funds in monthly or annual installments.
+Depending on how the policyholder set up their payout stipulations, beneficiaries may either receive the payout in one lump sum or in monthly or annual installments.

 Do you need life insurance if you have no dependents?

 As a single person, whether or not you should get life insurance depends on your financial goals.
 If you take care of any loved ones, such as a parent or sibling, you may want to purchase a life insurance policy to take care of their financial needs after your death.
 If you have co-signers on a lease or financed vehicle, your co-signer could be left with the debt after you pass away.
 You may consider taking out a life insurance policy to protect their finances.